ClementTsang/bottom/README.md

 ![Disk widget with just disk name filter](./assets/disk_name_filter.png)

 If there are two potentially conflicting filters (i.e. when you are using both a disk and mount filter), the filter that explicitly allows an entry takes precedence over a filter that explicitly denies one.
 So for example, let's say I set a disk filter accepting anything with `/dev/sda`, but deny anything with `/mnt/.*` or `/`.
-So I write the config like:
+So to do so, I write in the config file:

 ```toml
 [disk_filter]